We Know the Devil

 We Know the Devil is a visual novel developed and published by Date Nighto.
 It was released on September 12, 2015 for Microsoft Windows and MacOS, before receiving a Steam release on February 15, 2016.
-On July 4, 2016, a separate art book titled, "The Art of We Know the Devil," was published on itch.io by game artist Max (then Mia) Schwartz, followed by a March 19, 2017, itch.io release of the game, this time with a free supplementary demo serving the purpose of a prequel.
+On July 4, 2016, a separate art book titled, "The Art of We Know the Devil," was published on itch.io by game artist Max Schwartz, followed by a March 19, 2017, itch.io release of the game, this time with a free supplementary demo serving the purpose of a prequel.

 The game was positively received by critics, who cited its distinctive art style and themes.

 Gameplay

 As a visual novel, the gameplay consists of clicking through text to cause the story to move on, until a choice is presented.
 Choices are presented as groupings of characters, with the characters chosen being involved in the scene that follows.
 This is generally a pairing, to the exclusion of a third.